Chas-Henrik/Portfolio/README.md

 Notes:
 1. The 'Live Preview', GitHub, Twitter & LinkedIn icons have not been linked to any profile at this time.

+Deviations from Figma:
-2. The Tech Stack icon sizes deviates slightly from the Figma design as all icons have been scaled (while keeping their aspect ratio) to a width of 11rem.
+1. The Tech Stack icon sizes deviates slightly from the Figma design as all icons have been scaled (while keeping their aspect ratio) to a width of 11rem.
 This is to align them perfectly underneath each other when the flex-box wraps, and to resize them as part of a responsive design.
-3. Deviations from Figma: The Card footer is symmetric (it is asymmetric in Figma).
+2. The Card footer is symmetric (it is asymmetric in Figma).
+3. The Card Title text is centered and use a 28px line-height & 28px font-size (instead of 26px line-height & 28px font-size), to avoid text-clipping on iOS devices.

 ## Frågor: